gchq/sleeper/docs/getting-started.md

 * [AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/cli.html)
 * [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)

+If your EC2 runs Amazon Linux, some features such as direct queries may not work.
+We compile our native code against a recent version of Ubuntu, and Amazon Linux uses an old version of glibc which is not compatible.
+We recommend using Ubuntu.

 We also have tools to run a Docker container with these pre-installed, so you only need Docker installed in your EC2.
 See [Sleeper Docker tools](deployment/docker-tools.md).